REFUGE. RESISTANCE. RESILIENCE.

 HOW + WHERE WE PRACTICE

 3 Jewels Yoga Sangha meets on select Sunday mornings and enjoys two different practice formats based on the seasons.
 This is not a class.
-It is a gathering of practitioners who cultivate the foundations of mindfulness through meditation, contemplation, and group reflection.
+It is a gathering of practitioners who cultivate the foundations of mindfulness through meditation, contemplation, and a deep listening circle.

 FLOW OF PRACTICE